isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Others.md

 </div>
 <p></p>
 <p>Affected consumers should immediately stop using the recalled camping
-cooking pot/s and contact Cascade Designs’ distributor or local retailer for a free replacement pot handle/lifter that is compatible with the affected pot.
+cooking pot(s) and contact Cascade Designs’ distributor or local retailer for a free replacement pot handle/lifter that is compatible with the affected pot.
 The replacement pot handle/lifter is secure, easy to use and does not require tools.</p>